Lamden/contracting-docs/docs/quickstart/submit.md

 ## Imports

-Complex contracts will need to import functions from other smart contracts.
+Complex contracts will need to import methods from other smart contracts.
 You can import any smart contract by using the `import` keyword.
 The entire contract is available for you to call.
-Any `@export` function is now available for your contract to call.
-When you call a function on this imported contract, the `ctx.caller` will change to the name of your smart contract.
+Any `@export` method is now available for your contract to call.
+When you call a method on this imported contract, the `ctx.caller` will change to the name of your smart contract.

 ```python
 def magic():